 Preheat your oven to 375ºF/190ºC.
 Line a baking sheet with foil and spray lightly with cooking spray.
 Pat the salmon dry and place it on the baking sheet.
 Season lightly with salt and pepper.
 Prepare the crust: In a small bowl, mix the olive oil, garlic, mustard, lemon, and maple syrup.
 Spread about ¾ of the lemon-maple mixture over the salmon.
 Add the chopped pistachios to the remaining mixture and stir until the pistachios are well coated.
 Spread over the salmon and, using the back of a spoon or fork, gently press the nuts into the salmon to ensure they stick.
 Bake until the salmon is done, about 15 to 20 minutes, depending on thickness.
 It should be flaky.
 Remove from the oven and let rest for a few minutes before serving.
 You may want to put this on your regular rotation :) Not only does cumin add a spicy flair to dishes, but it’s also known for its healing properties.
 In traditional medicine, cumin is used to treat digestive problems, diabetes, and a wide variety of ailments.
 Modern research shows that cumin may contain compounds that help with insulin control, improved cholesterol, healthier digestion, and even memory loss.
 Cumin is loaded with antioxidants and a good calcium and magnesium source.
 Cumin is also one of the few foods that’s naturally rich in iron … and is considered a good source of iron even when used just as a seasoning!
 Try this spicy-sweet roasted carrots recipe with cumin.
 It can be made in the oven OR on the grill – which means it’s a great side dish for a BBQ.
 The cumin seeds give a pop of just-right spice.
 If you’re grilling, seal the prepped carrots in foil and roast until tender. (makes 4 servings)

 Preheat the oven to 450ºF/230ºC.
 Slice the carrots.
 In a medium bowl, mix together the rest of the ingredients.
 Add the carrots and mix well.
 Spread out the carrots in a single layer on a rimmed baking sheet.
 Roast for 20 mins and then remove from the oven to flip the carrots over to ensure even cooking.
 Roast for another 10-12 minutes, until browned.
-Try not to eat them all at once :) This Superfood Bowl comes together fast.
-In just a few minutes, you can have 4 healthy meals ready for lunch or dinner.
-Quinoa is high in protein, but if you want more protein, add 3-4 ounces (80-115 g) of chopped rotisserie or grilled chicken to each serving.
-You don’t have to buy premade ingredients – you can cook everything from scratch ahead of time if you want! (makes 4 servings)
+Try not to eat them all at once :) |

 Categories